-- Create a foundation for HPD data access and release and contribute to an effective and credible data release program. - Advise HCAI on criteria, policies, and procedures for access to and release of HPD data. - Participate in thoughtful deliberation to weigh broad use of HPD data and public benefit to Californians with protection of patient privacy. - Review and make recommendations to HCAI on access to and release of nonpublic HPD data.
+- Create a foundation for HPD data access and release and contribute to the launch of an effective and credible data release program. - Advise HCAI on criteria, policies, and procedures for access to and release of HPD data. - Participate in thoughtful deliberation to weigh broad use of HPD data and public benefit to Californians with protection of patient privacy. - Review and make recommendations to HCAI on access to and release of non-public HPD data.

-Serve as a forum for public comment and user feedback to ensure that the DRC functions in accordance with HPD goals.
-Additional information including upcoming meeting dates, a list of current committee members, and an archive of presentations and background materials from previous DRC meetings is available on the HCAI website: https://hcai.ca.gov/data-and-reports/cost-transparency/healthcare-payments/health-care-payments-database-program-hpd-data-release-committee/.
+162 Serve as a forum for public comment and user feedback to ensure that the DRC functions in accordance available on the HCAI website: https://hcai.ca.gov/data-and-reports/cost-transparency/healthcare-